 Seafood Traceability Financial Tool and Webcast

 The GFTC has just released a new tool that can help seafood organizations quickly calculate the ROI for their traceability investments.
-Build your own case for traceability ROI at your company by accessing the ROI calculator now at globalfoodtraceability.org and watch the free live webcast for a step-by-step demonstration on how to use this practical tool.
+Build your own case for traceability ROI at your company by accessing the ROI calculator now at seafoodtraceability.org and watch an on-demand repeat of our live webcast for a step-by-step demonstration on how to use this practical tool.

 GFTC Comments on Obama’s Task Force and Seafood Traceability Issues Brief

 The GFTC recently submitted written and oral comments to the Presidential Task Force on Combatting Illegal, Unreported, and Unregulated (IUU) Fishing and Seafood Fraud (NOAA-NMFS-0214-0090).
 Comments focus on the need for commercial transparency in the seafood supply chain.
 The full GFTC commentary to President Obama’s task force, along with the Issues Brief about seafood traceability, is now available for viewing.
 Download both reports.